Workstream leads

 Research aims

-- Clinic Establishment: Refining models for the delivery of research-integrated mood disorder clinics across participating sites.
+- Clinic Delivery: Supporting the delivery and refinement of research-integrated mood disorder clinic models across sites.

-- Expansion and Inclusion: Increasing the reach of clinics to underserved regions and communities, enhancing recruitment and representation in clinical studies.
+- Expansion and Inclusion: Extending reach to underserved regions and communities and improving recruitment and representation.

 These work packages are designed to build a sustainable infrastructure for mood disorder research and to support the development of personalised treatment approaches.